tjip1234/Bacteria_AI/README.md

 python3.6 -m pip install imageai --upgrade

+# usage
+if you use windows you will have to alter the pathways

-and run the scripts with python3.6 "scriptname"
+run the scripts with python3.6 "scriptname"

 bulk will do images 0-9

 recognize will do image.jpg

+train will train the AI again dont run this one inside the directory

 Have fun!